domsq/tina-q-cards/README.md

 ### Content

 All content, apart from the background image for the homepage, was created by the developer (with help from my wife, who assisted me with the colour scheme, logo and product images as we thought it would be nice to be able to showcase some of her handmade cards).
-Also, the Facebook business page was created by her some time back but repurposed for this project with her permission.
+Also, the Facebook business page was created by her some time back (although inactive) but repurposed for this project with her permission.
+The Instagram page linked to in the footer was already active and in use.

 ### Media